-Starting in the 2019-2020 school year all students must have taken prerequisite courses as through AHS before they can take advanced courses at Kirkwood.
+AHS strongly recommend, that students take certain courses at AHS before they take advanced courses at Kirkwood.
 Our goal is to ensure that our students are prepared and will be successful in these college courses.
-Please see page 59 for prerequisites required for specific courses.
-The grade earned in each completed course becomes part of the student's cumulative GPA at Kirkwood or other colleges or universities.
+Please see page 59 for recommendations for specific courses.
+The grade earned in each completed course becomes part of the student's permanent records and can affect their ability to get financial aid at Kirkwood or other colleges or universities.
 Students, also receive a high school credit.